 There Are Several Irreconcilable Differences Between Mind and Brain

 In God’s Crime Scene, I identify five important differences between mental and physical states and entities.
 Any attempt to form an identity relationship between the mind and the brain must overcome these differences, yet no theory has yet been able to do so.
 The power of this dilemma shouldn’t be underestimated.
 The five distinct differences between the mind and the brain stand as five good reasons to reject the notion our brains are identical to our minds.
+The five distinct differences between the mind and the brain stand as five good reasons to reject the notion our brains are identical to our minds.
+Click To Tweet

 Physical Activity in the Brain Cannot Be Generalized